foodsofjane

 What to do:

-1. Prep by cubing/dicing up all the pasta salad ingredients (including the lettuce) into somewhat equal sized pieces while you cook the rotini in salted boiling water according to the package's instructions.
+1. Prep by cubing/dicing up all the pasta salad ingredients into somewhat equal sized pieces while you cook the pasta in salted boiling water.
+I like to undercook the pasta by just a minute or two since it'll be soaking up all the liquid from the dressing.

-2. In the bottom of a large salad bowl, make the dressing by combining the mayo, red wine vinegar, pepper, salt, oregano and red pepper flakes - whisk until smooth.
+2. In the bottom of a large salad bowl, combine all of the dressing ingredients - whisk until smooth.

-4. Mix and serve right away at room temp or you can put it in the fridge and serve chilled later.
+4. Serve right away at room temp or you can put it in the fridge and serve chilled later.

 Connect